Mrinalpm/StockScreener/README.md

 	A good company to invest in can also be determined based on its shareholding pattern.
 I concluded that a higher shareholding % by mutual funds and insurance companies is generally indicative of a good company to invest in.
 This analyzer provides the complete shareholding pattern including mutual fund, insurance companies, foreign investors and non-institutional shareholding patterns.

-## More about the screener
+## More about this tool
 The script uses **bselib**, an API for fetching BSE stock data.
 Documentation can be found [here](https://bselib.readthedocs.io/en/latest/).

-The screener fetches the following data:
+The analyzer fetches the following data:
 * 6 digit BSE stock code
 * Stock Name
 * Stock Price